nichoth/tap-ssc/README.md

 The package binary, `./cli.js` takes javascript that is piped to `stdin`, and writes it to a file at the right location -- `target + /bundle.js`.
 Then it runs the ssc binary and pipes the output to `stdout`.

-## test
+## test this module
-Tests for this module.
 This will use the `example` directory to install this as a dependency, then run a given test.

 A passing test
 ```